Learning how to "Stop the Bleed"

 But flip the pork over, and the difference is stunning.
 The 9-millimeter exit wound was small, without much damage to the surrounding area.
 The AR-15 exit wound left an enormous, gaping hole and shattered the surrounding bone.
 Those bone fragments, Deyo explained, become projectiles that create further tissue damage.

-On the broadcast, Pelley speaks with Cynthia Bir, a professor of research surgery at the University of Southern California.
+On the broadcast, Pelley spoke with Cynthia Bir, a professor of research surgery at the University of Southern California.
 Bir also compared the damage done by the two types of bullets in her ballistics lab, where she uses state-of-the-art FBI issued gelatin blocs to represent human soft tissues.

 Stop the Bleed